Special offer

 How to create a profit and loss statement

-A variety of digital bookkeeping programs make it easy to prepare a profit and loss statement.
-You can also create your own P and L statement by following these steps:
+A variety of digital bookkeeping services make it easy to prepare a profit and loss statement.
+The following steps can help you create a P&L statement for your business:

-4. At the bottom, make a line for Net Income.
+4. At the end, make a line for net income.

 Simple Profit & Loss Template for PDF & Word

-Use this simple profit and loss template to track your business’ revenue and expenses.
+Use this simple profit and loss template to track your business’s revenue and expenses.

 Download PDF for Free